snendev/bevy-reactive-blueprints/README.md

 ## Usage

+### Blueprint/Prefab Types

+First, define the types that will serve as your blueprints and prefab bundles.
+The blueprint type should implement `Default` and `bevy::prelude::Reflect`.

+### Plugins

-First, add `BlueprintsPlugin` to your app:
+Add `BlueprintsPlugin` to your app:

 ```rust
 let mut app = App::new();